smithgeoffrey/go-coop/docs/CONTAINERS.md

 # Containers

-Docker we're using in the pipeline component for the App and for the monitoring.
-You can see the readme's for ~/pipeline and ~/monitoring.

-But here I wanted to have a place to gather breadcrumbs and cheatsheet type stuff re Docker.
+We're using Docker containers to run the App and Monitoring components of this project.
+See ~/pipeline and ~/monitoring for more on that.
+But here I wanted to gather breadcrumbs and a cheatsheet aspect re Docker.

-It will start really really simple and likely progress toward more complex concepts.

 ### Performance